16BitS3G4l/JServe/README.md

 The changelog has been moved to [its own file](https://github.com/dev-segal/JServe/blob/master/changelog.md)

 ## To-Do List (everything that needs to be done to merit a new release)
-- (**in progress**) Introduce middleware at some level.
+- (**done**) <s>Introduce middleware at some level.
 This might be as simple as creating hooks, so middleware "plug-ins" could be activated at certain places in code.
 Or, they could be more complex creatures with lifecycles and such things as I've imagined...
-We'll have to see what makes sense.
+We'll have to see what makes sense.</s>

 - (**not working on**) Make importing the library as easy as using respositories like Maven Central (in gradle/maven).
 For some reason, this is something that somehow keeps getting me annoyed - after reading many many tutorials.
 I've determined the best way to proceed is just to accept it, and read directly from Maven's site on the process.